 Detail-Oriented?
 Highly Organized?
-These 11 Jobs are Perfect for You
+These 12 Jobs Are Perfect for You

 These Type A job ideas (alphabetized, in list format) vary by type.
 Some offer full-time opportunities, while others allow for part-time work and flexible schedules.
-Some require you to look into jobs in your city and others — a lot, actually — let you work from home.
+Some require you to look into jobs in your city, and others let you work from home.

-Usually you are paid per audio hour, but that’s not equivalent to a real hour, as you’ll probably find yourself pausing and rewinding.
-Transcriptionist Lisa Mills says one audio hour might take two to five hours to transcribe.
-She makes about $25 per hour.
+Usually these jobs pay by the audio hour, but that’s not equivalent to a real hour, as you’ll probably find yourself pausing and rewinding.

 2. Data Entry Clerk